 The Yemeni government has stepped up its battle against AQAP since Ali Abdullah Saleh stepped down as president in November.

-However, the group and its allies still control large parts of the country.'Care and thoughtfulness'
+However, the group and its allies still control large parts of the country.

 The US has never formally acknowledged the use of drones against Yemeni al-Qaeda suspects, but is thought to have carried out eight other attacks of this kind so far this year.